 Culture has become competitive.
 Budget airlines, cinemas and department stores compete with art galleries, theatres and clubs for people’s time.
 With more consumers seeking different ‘cultural experiences’, the National Theatre needed to understand how to engage a younger, more dynamic audience to propel themselves into the 21st Century.

-The plan covered operational and marketing issues from the brand, through to signage, catering, merchandise and marketing.
-The document was debriefed at Board level with the executive team to help inform and inspire the future development of the National Theatre.
+The plan covered operational and marketing issues.
+From the brand, to signage, catering, merchandise and marketing.
+The document was debriefed at Board level to help inform and inspire the future development of the National Theatre.

 Use this form to tell it like it is.
 We love feedback.